 The Gimlet Cocktail is a classic and so easy to make; combine gin, lime juice, and simple syrup for a delicious before or after dinner beverage.

-When I decide to add a classic like The Gimlet Cocktail to my Friday Cocktails, one of the fun aspects is discovering the history of the drink.
-Some have a rich history including names like Hemingway and some are simple accidents that turned out perfectly.
+When I decided to add a classic like The Gimlet Cocktail to Friday Cocktails, one of the fun aspects was discovering the history of the drink.
+Some cocktails have a rich history including names like Hemingway and some are simple accidents that turned out perfectly.

 The Gimlet’s history was first recorded in print when Harry MacElhone included the recipe in his ‘ABC’s of Mixing Cocktails’ (1922) as one half Coates Plymouth gin and one half Rose’s Lime Cordial with the instructions to “Stir and serve in the same glass.
 Can be iced” and a short note saying it was a popular drink in the Navy.